 Therefore, it should not come as a surprise to hear that these cities also offer public transport.

-So if you are staying in one of the larger cities in New Zealand that offer public transport such as buses and trains, you could do without renting a car in New Zealand, but this is assuming that you will be visiting and staying in one of those cities and not going anywhere else.
+However, this is assuming that you will be visiting and staying in one of those cities and not going anywhere else.

 You can extend your mobility past city boundaries by making use of the services of coach or tour bus companies and trains – so not the usual public transport.